If you feel unsafe for any reason, please call 911 or your local emergency number.

 What Still Runs Today

-But the body still reacts as if we might.
+The body still reacts as if danger remains.

 The Survival Layer

-This layer formed in a world of constant, real danger.
+These patterns formed in a world of constant danger.

 Food was uncertain.